amgadk/my-avd-labs/campus-fabric/README.md

 - MDF
   - Two Spine nodes
 - IDFs
-  - IDF1 supporting 96 users with two leafs (1RU - 48 ports each)
+  - POD1 supporting 96 users with two leafs (1RU - 48 ports each)
-  - IDF2 supporting 240 users with a Modular five slot chassis (48 ports per module)
+  - POD2 supporting 192 users with 4 leafs (1RU - 48 ports each)
-  - IDF3 supporting 480 users with five leafs (2RU - 96 ports each)
+  - POD3 supporting 144 users with 3 leafs (1RU - 48 ports each)
+  - POD4 supporting 48 users with 1 leaf (1RU - 48 ports each)
+  - POD5 supporting 48 users with 1 leaf (1RU - 48 ports each)

 The drawing below shows the physical topology used in this example.
 The interface assignment shown here are referenced across the entire example, so keep that in mind if this example must be adapted to a different topology.